cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 ``dsr`` in order to let Cilium's BPF NodePort implementation operate in DSR mode.
 In this mode, the backends reply directly to the external client without taking the extra hop, meaning, backends reply by using the service IP/port as a source.
+DSR currently requires Cilium to be deployed in :ref:`arch_direct_routing`, i.e. it will not work in either tunneling mode.

 Another advantage in DSR mode is that the client's source IP is preserved, so policy can match on it at the backend node.
 In the SNAT mode this is not possible.